-To apply for an extension of time for an evidence of learning item, you must submit an Application for Extension of Assignment form to your teacher at least 24 hours before the date the assignment is due.
+To apply for an extension of time for an evidence of learning task, you must submit an Application for Extension of Assignment form to your teacher at least 24 hours before the date the assignment is due.
 Grounds for extensions are usually: serious illness, accident, disability, bereavement or other compassionate circumstances and must be able to be substantiated with relevant documentation [e.g. Griffith College Student Medical Certificate].
-Please refer to the Griffith College website - Policy Library - for guidelines regarding extensions and deferred assessment.
+Please refer to the Griffith College website - Policy Library for guidelines regarding extensions and deferred Evidence of Learning Tasks.

-Return of Evidence of Learning Items
+Return of Evidence of Learning Tasks

-- 1. Marks awarded for in-trimester evidence of learning items, except those being moderated externally with Griffith University, will be available on the Student Portal within fourteen [14] days of the due date.
-This does not apply to the final evidence of learning item in this course (marks for this item will be provided with the final course result). - 2.
-Students will be advised of their final grade through the Student Portal.
+- Marks awarded for in-trimester evidence of learning tasks, except those being moderated externally with Griffith University, will be available on the course site within fourteen [14] days of the due date.
+This does not apply to the final evidence of learning task in this course (marks for this task will be provided with the final course result). - 2.
+Students will be advised of their final grade through the Digital Campus.
 Students can review their final exam papers after student grades have been published.
 Review of final exam papers will not be permitted after the final date to enrol. - 3.
-Marks for all evidence of learning items including the final exam (if applicable) will be recorded in the Moodle Course Site and made available to students through the Moodle Course Site.
+Marks for all evidence of learning tasks including the final exam (if applicable) will be recorded in the Course Site and made available to students through the Course Site.

-The sum of your marks of evidence of learning items in this course does not necessarily imply your final grade for the course.
+The sum of your marks of evidence of learning tasks in this course does not necessarily imply your final grade for the course.
 Standard grade cut off scores can be varied for particular courses, so you need to wait for the official release of grades to be sure of your grade for this course.